 CNC cutting is a precision manufacturing process that uses a number of different mechanical techniques in conjunction with computer numerical controlling software to remove excess material and create complex two and three dimensional shapes.

-An acronym for computer numerical control, CNC machining offers quick, precise and accurate cutting with little interference from the workforce, which all but eliminates human error.
+An acronym for computer numerical control, CNC machining offers quick and accurate cutting with little interference from the workforce, which all but eliminates human error.
 The depth and location of each cut is the result of encoded computer instructions fed into the machine.
 Cutters are capable of operating on up to six different axes of motion for increased access and opportunity to perform operations along the entirety of the object or material.
 CNC cutting can be performed alone or in conjunction with various other tooling processes depending on the machine or cell configuration.
 While some machines can perform up to 400 individual operations, others contain more limited tooling apparatus.
-It is important to consider the broader operations available at a specific CNC machine shop as well as material, dimensional and maximum volume and speed capabilities.
+It is important to consider the broader operations available at a specific CNC machine shop, as well as material, dimensional and maximum volume, and speed capabilities.

-Once an accommodating facility is chosen, all CNC work begins with the product design or concept.
-Highly trained machinists and engineers assist clients in creating a specific schematic.
-Often computer assisted design (CAD), computer aided manufacturing (CAM) and other software such as photo imaging are used to develop the design, complete with measurements and specifications.
-These data are then converted into a specific computer language or code that will be read by CNC software.
-This standardized code directs the actions of the cutting device.
+As with traditional cutting services, CNC machines may utilize knife, laser, water jet, plasma, or flame methods depending upon the advantages and disadvantages they offer in specific applications.
 Before the automated sequence is activated, however, the raw material or semi-finished product must be loaded into the machine.
 Either the tooling or the material will be affixed to a rotating spindle with the other component being clamped or vacuumed to a secure surface.
 In applications where a change of tool is needed, CNC tool changers can be automatically adjusted in as little as two seconds.
-The final product is a high precision easily reproducible part made in a fraction of the time it would take to manually cut it.
+The final product is a high-precision, easily reproducible part made in a fraction of the time it would take to manually cut it.